Frequently Asked Questions

 Yes.
 We encourage McNair Scholars to be involved with other programs on campus.
 We will work with students to customize their experience in the McNair program if they are involved in another program with similar requirements.

-Maybe.
+Yes.
 You must outline the project with your Faculty Mentor and get approval from the McNair Director.
-If you are thinking of doing your summer project off campus, please speak with the Director.
+If you are thinking of doing your summer project off campus, please discuss with the Director.

-The goal of the program is for students to be successful in earning their doctorate.
-However, students committed to attaining other post baccalaureate degrees are eligible.
+The ultimate goal of the program is for students to be successful in earning their doctorate.

 No. McNair Scholars can apply for graduate school anywhere in the nation.
-See the list of schools that will waive the appliation fee for McNair Scholars here.
+Typically most graduate school programs will waive the appliation fee for McNair Scholars (please discuss with the Director when the time comes).